 Now let’s now explore some of the differences between NGINX Plus and the Azure load balancing services, their unique features, and how NGINX Plus and Azure load balancers can work together.

 Comparing NGINX Plus and Azure Load Balancing Services

 Load Balancing Methods

-NGINX Plus offers a choice of several load‑balancing methods.
-In addition to the default Round Robin method there are:
+NGINX Plus offers a choice of several load‑balancing methods in addition to the default Round Robin method:

-- Least Time – A request is sent to the server with the lowest average latency and the lowest number of active connections.
+- Least Time – Each request is sent to the server with the lowest score, which is calculated from a weighted combination of average latency and lowest number of active connections.

-- IP Hash – A request is sent to the server determined by the source IP address of the request.
+- IP Hash – Each request is sent to the server determined by the source IP address of the request.

-- Generic Hash – A request is sent to the server determined from a user‑defined key, which can contain any combination of text and NGINX variables, for example the variables corresponding to the
+- Generic Hash – Each request is sent to the server determined from a user‑defined key, which can contain any combination of text and NGINX variables, for example the variables corresponding to the

 Portheader fields, or the URI.